 De León is the Arthur F. Thurnau Professor of Anthropology at the University of Michigan and a 2017 MacArthur Fellow.
 He directs the Undocumented Migration Project (UMP), a long-term study of clandestine border crossing.
 His work uses a combination of ethnographic, archaeological, and forensic approaches to understand this phenomenon in a variety of geographic contexts, including the Sonoran Desert of Southern Arizona, northern Mexican border towns, and the southern Mexico/Guatemala border.

 His talk for the Bone lecture will focus on a United States border enforcement strategy known as “Prevention Through Deterrence.”
-Using various security infrastructure and techniques of surveillance, this strategy funnels undocumented migrants towards remote and rugged terrain such as the Sonoran Desert of Arizona with the hope that mountains ranges, extreme temperatures, and other “natural” obstacles will deter people from unauthorized entry, leading to hundreds of deaths annually.
+Using various security infrastructure and techniques of surveillance, this strategy funnels undocumented migrants towards remote and rugged terrain such as the Sonoran Desert of Arizona with the hope that mountain ranges, extreme temperatures, and other “natural” obstacles will deter people from unauthorized entry, leading to hundreds of deaths annually.

 De León will explore what happens to the bodies of migrants who die in the desert.
 Drawing on the archaeological concept of taphonomy he argues that the way that bodies decompose in this environment is a form of hidden political violence that has deep ideological roots.